Wafi-inc/qa-interview/Readme.md

 ### Automated QA

- - Write a postman test collection  for the endpoint, the test must cover both working and failed functionality.
+ - Write a postman test collection for the endpoints, the test must cover both working and failed functionality.
  - Feel free to report any bug noticed in the endpoints
  - Using selenium, Write a test script to test the submit button.
 Include the selenium script and relevenant steps to run it.